ExpressenAB/exp-containership/Quickstart.md

-# Exp-containership dev env quick start
+# Development super fun with exp-containership

 How to get your node.js app up and running in a docker container on your development Mac.